plone/documentation/manage/deploying/caching/varnish.rst

 http://www.phase2technology.com/node/1218/

-That article notes that "this processing occurs only between Varnish and the backend [...]; the client, typically a userÎéÎ÷s browser, still has all the cookies.
-Nothing is happening to the clientÎéÎ÷s original request."
+That article notes that "this processing occurs only between Varnish and the backend [...]; the client, typically a user's browser, still has all the cookies.
+Nothing is happening to the client's original request."
 While it's true that the browser still has the cookies, they never reach the backend and are therefor ignored.